Navigate To Sources from Symbol Files

 Alt+` | Sources from Symbol Files

 This command tries to fetch the original source file of a library symbol and display the symbol there.
 The command becomes available when you invoke Navigate To on a library symbol in your source code and on decompiled sources.
-You can invoke this command from the editor, from the Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.

 It may take some time while JetBrains Rider downloads the required files from the symbol server; in this case, you will see the download progress.